SquareBracketAssociates/LearningOOPWithPharo/Chapters/TinyChat/TinyChat.md

-Finally we define a method `start`: which creates a graphical console \(that we will define later\), tells the server that there is a new client, and gets the last message received by the server.
+Finally, we define a method `start`: which creates a graphical console (that we will define later), tells the server that there is a new client, and gets the last message received by the server.
 Note that a good evolution would be to decouple the model from its user interface by using notifications.